Last edited on Nov 13, 2023

 Installation of a Service may require Mediacom to modify or disconnect a Network Interface Device (“NID”) or other equipment already installed at your Premises in order to switch to Mediacom from your previous service provider.
 Should you subsequently terminate a Service with Mediacom, you may incur charges from your new service provider to reconnect or modify the NID.
 Mediacom is not liable for any such charges.

 Changes in Items Required for a Service:

 Mediacom may periodically change the requirements for equipment, software or other items needed for a Service.
-Mediacom does not have to continue to support previously acceptable items including any Purchased Equipment.
+Mediacom does not have to continue to support previously acceptable items including any Purchased Equipment or other Customer Equipment.
 If the requirements change, you may need to acquire, at your own expense, new or additional items in order to continue to use the Service.

 Your Responsibility for Lost or Damaged Equipment:

 You must reimburse us, by paying us “liquidated damages,” for any unreturned, lost, stolen or damaged Mediacom Equipment (excluding Purchased Equipment), even if you are not at fault.
 The liquidated damages amount is available on request from your local Mediacom office.
 You agree that this approach is reasonable because it would be difficult to accurately set the value of the equipment or our losses if someone else used it to gain unauthorized access to our Services.
 If, within three (3) months of reimbursing Mediacom, you recover lost or stolen Mediacom Equipment, you will return it to us and we will refund the money you paid to us, if it is in good condition, reasonable wear and tear excepted

 9. You do not Acquire Ownership of Telephone Numbers or E-Mail Addresses.